lumitry/vela-chat/tests/README.md

 - [ ] Chat Overview Test
 - [ ] Chat Artifacts Test
 - [ ] Chat Valves Test (Functions and Tools)
+- [ ] ENABLE_REALTIME_CHAT_SAVE Test
+  - [ ] Not sure how to do this.
+Refresh the page mid-stream?
+Or query db directly, somehow?
+  - [ ] A mediator that sends a few SSE chunks, then sleeps for ten seconds, then sends the rest of its chunks.
+Use the sleep time to do some sort of check.

 ### 🟢 LOW PRIORITY (Beta/Experimental, Rarely Used, Unimportant, or Very Difficult to Implement)